Home

 Limitations:

-• Data cap means you cannot use it as a full-time VPN
+• The data cap means it cannot be a full-time, all-day VPN

 What you get for free: